 Devesh has run blog conversion tests for sites such as Backlinko and corporate blogs with over 100,000 monthly visitors.
 In this module, he teaches what he knows about converting blog visitors, shares a starting plan you can adopt, and lays out a framework for you to optimize.

-- Should you nurture over email or just ask for a lead?
-Devesh shares how to use our spreadsheet model to know, with numbers, which route you should take.
+- Should you nurture leads with an email drip series or just ask for a lead?
+Devesh shares how to use our downloadable spreadsheet calculator to know, with numbers, which route you should take.

 - Get the real truth on how well different calls to action on blogs convert so you don’t have to inundate your blog with a million annoying CTAs (we never have)